 you can add the output of apply as a comment in (5). |

-5 | If the previous step found a pull request ID, post a comment to that PR with the apply output. |
+5 | If (4) found a PR, post a comment to that PR with the apply output. |

 Commit these new workflow files directly to the main